Kansas: Geology

 Kansas is underlain by a sequence of horizontal to gently westward dipping sedimentary rocks.
 A sequence of Mississippian, Pennsylvanian and Permian rocks outcrop in the eastern and southern part of the state.
 The state's western half has exposures of Cretaceous through Tertiary sediments, the latter derived from the erosion of the uplifted Rocky Mountains to the west.
 These are underlain by older Paleozoic and Mesozoic sediments which correlate well with the outcrops to the east.
 The state's northeastern corner was subjected to glaciation in the Pleistocene and is covered by glacial drift and loess.

 Topography

 The western third of the state, lying in the great central plain of the United States, has a generally flat or undulating surface, while the eastern third has many hills and forests; the middle third is generally hilly, with more sparse vegetation than the eastern third.
-The land gradually rises from east to west; its altitude ranges from 684 ft along the Verdigris River at Coffeyville in Montgomery County, to 4039 ft at Mount Sunflower, 0.5 mi from the Colorado border, in Wallace County.
+The land gradually rises from east to west.
+Its altitude ranges from 684 ft along the Verdigris River at Coffeyville in Montgomery County, to 4039 ft at Mount Sunflower, 0.5 mi from the Colorado border, in Wallace County.
 It is a common misconception that Kansas is the flattest state in the nation—in 2003, a tongue-in-cheek study famously declared the state "flatter than a pancake".
-In fact, Kansas has a maximum topographic relief of 3360 ft, making it the 23rd flattest U.S. state measured by maximum relief.
+Kansas has a maximum topographic relief of 3360 ft, making it the 23rd flattest U.S. state measured by maximum relief.